This course is unavailable through clearing

 - Apply through UCAS

-- Study at the best Music department in the UK (Sunday Times Good University Guide 2020)
+- Study at one of the best Music departments in the UK (Sunday Times Good University Guide 2021).

 - Develop new writing, performance and direction skills with our ambitious, student-led Music and Drama societies.